thiyagucom/thiyagucom.github.io/_pages/home.md

 ## Work Experience
 {: .text-center}

-#### April, 2017 to Present: Rappit (Formally known as Vanenburg Software), Coimbatore as "Sr. Principal Cloud Architect"
+#### April, 2017 to Present: Rappit (Formally Vanenburg Software), Coimbatore as "Sr. Principal Cloud Architect"

 - Architect cloud landing zones that incorporate security, compliance, scale and governance enabling quick & easy cloud migration and application modernization in the cloud.
 - Implementing automation and orchestration of cloud operations using Terraform, Ansible and CI/CD systems